 If the co-owner or the owner’s spouse resides on the property alone because the co-owner is residing in a health care facility the property can continue to receive the exemption provided the qualifications are met.
 In this case, the co-owner or owner’s spouse should complete the renewal application and submit it to the address provided on the application.

 Since the benefits were not granted to you based on your ownership and eligibility, DOF will remove the exemptions.
 If you think you meet the eligibility requirements for any of our Homeowner Tax Benefits, please complete and submit the current Homeowner Tax Benefit Application to the address provided on the form.
 The form is available on the Department of Finance’s website, or you can call 311 to have one mailed to you.
 To apply for STAR benefits, you must now contact the New York State Department of Taxation and Finance.
 Their STAR helpline can be reached at (518) 457-2036, or you can visit their website.

 The Department of Finance sent the application early to allow you ample time to prepare the renewal application and to submit all of the required documents.
-The application must be postmarked no later than March 15, 2018 but you can send it in any time before that date as long as all the required documentation is included.
+The application must be postmarked no later than January 16, 2018.

 The application is barcoded to link to your property BBL (Borough Block Lot) and in order to affirm your response to the renewal it has to go to our scanning facility to be scanned in which is located in New Jersey.

 Any change to a deed will require we review the deed to see if you, the senior, retained a life estate on the property.
 If the deed provides for a life estate for the senior homeowner, then the senior homeowner can complete the application and their income will be used to establish the continuation of the exemption.

 We will need you to submit a complete copy of the trust to determine continued eligibility for the beneficiary or trustees of the trust.